hashicorp/terraform/website/source/docs/providers/profitbricks/r/profitbricks_nic.html.markdown

 * `dhcp` - (Optional) [boolean]
 * `ip` - (Optional) [string] IP assigned to the NIC.
 * `firewall_active` - (Optional) [boolean] If this resource is set to true and is nested under a server resource firewall, with open SSH port, resource must be nested under the nic.
+* `nat` - (Optional) [boolean] Boolean value indicating if the private IP address has outbound access to the public internet.